department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/predischarge-claim.md

 </div>
 </li>
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="ides-program">If you're wounded, injured, or ill and can't perform your duties: Referral to the Integrated Disability Evaluation System (IDES)</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="ides-program">If you're wounded, injured, or ill and can't perform your duties: <br>
+You'll be referred to the Integrated Disability Evaluation System (IDES)</button>
 <div id="ides-program" class="usa-accordion-content">

 If you’re wounded, injured, or fall ill while serving and can’t perform your duties, you’ll be referred to IDES.
 Through this system, we at VA work together with the Department of Defense (DoD) to make disability evaluation seamless, simple, fast, and fair.